ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

             instantiated the smart contract, we will be able to submit transactions.

--   Submit Transactions:
+-   Submit Transactions
     :   -   What fun is it to have a working smart contract and have it instantiated across the channel, if we can't submit transactions?
 In this section, we will actually submit transactions from the UI of VSCode.
 We will see data get committed to the ledger.

--   Tests:
+-   Tests
     :   -   Once we have an instantiated smart contract on our channel, we will then test out the code to make sure that the contract will actually work when we submit transactions.